Royal Rumble (1993): Preliminary matches

+Main event

 The Undertaker was eliminated from the Royal Rumble by Giant González.

 The main event of the broadcast, the Royal Rumble match, came next.
 For the first time, a stipulation was added that the winner of the match would receive a match for the WWF Championship at that year's WrestleMania (a provision that has remained since).
 The match began with two former WWF Champions, as Ric Flair and Bob Backlund entered the ring first.
 Every two minutes, one of the remaining twenty-eight contestants entered the match according to the number they drew before the event.
 Papa Shango was the third wrestler to enter but was thrown over the top rope and onto the arena floor by Ric Flair, causing Shango to be eliminated.
 Virgil entered sixth and immediately attacked Ted DiBiase because of their long-standing grudge.
 When Mr. Perfect entered the number ten spot, he and Flair fought each other until Perfect eliminated Flair by performing a clothesline to knock Flair onto the floor.
 Virgil was eliminated by The Berzerker, while Perfect was thrown out of the ring by Jerry Lawler, Koko B. Ware, and Ted DiBiase.